Diffusion-based Annealed Boltzmann Generators : benefits, pitfalls and hopes: Numerical experiments in a realistic setting

-where $\fthetaalone : [0,T] \to \rset$ is a neural network that solely takes time as input, and $\gthetaalone : [0,T] \times \rset^d \to \rset$ is another neural network conditioned on both $t$ and $x$.
 While this setting ensures exact recovery of the target distribution $\pi$ at $t_0$, it is known to be difficult to train \citep{du2025feat}, motivating the consideration of the next architecture. \item \textit{Hardcoded}: the second architecture is an unconstrained variant inspired by the preconditioned score network used in \citep{Karras2022elucidating, thornton2025controlled}.
 Since it does not enforce any boundary condition at $t=t_0$, we explicitly correct this during sampling by replacing $\sthetanox{t_0}$ with $-\nabla \mathcal{E}$ and $\Ethetanox{t_0}$ with $\mathcal{E}$.
 While this approach offers more flexibility during training, it may lead to inaccurate behavior at inference. \end{enumerate}